Jenna Sanz-Agero: Law and business career

 She resigned as Media 8 co-President on September 8, 2006.
 She later served as head of business affairs and strategy consultant for Foresight Unlimited.

+From 2007 to 2017 Sanz-Agero served as President of Lapin Blanc, Inc. Following her departure from Lapin Blanc, Inc., she served as Chief Operating Officer, Executive Vice President of Business Affairs and Operations for The H Collective, a motion picture company, until 2019.
+In July of the same year, she assumed the role of Director of Business, Legal Affairs and Strategic Knowledge Management at Netflix.

 Sanz-Agero co-authored the dessert cookbook Sugar, Sugar: Every Recipe Has a Story (Andrews McMeel Publishing, October 2011) with Kimberly "Momma" Reiner.